George Wright Hawkes: History

-Hawkes was born at Charlesfort Barracks, Kinsale, County Cork, the fourth son of Abiathar Hawkes (c.
-1785–1861) and his wife Mary Hawkes, of Kingswinford, Staffordshire.
+Hawkes was born at Charlesfort Barracks, Kinsale, County Cork, Ireland.
+He was the fourth son of Abiathar Hawkes (c.
+1785–1861) and his wife Mary Hawkes, of Kingswinford, Staffordshire, England.
 He was educated for the navy and passed his cadet examination, but was persuaded to instead try his luck in the Australian colonies, and promptly left Portsmouth for Sydney, where he arrived on 22 February 1840.
 He soon gained employment in the Bank of Australia, and within three years had been promoted to accountant.

 In 1846 he took a position with the Union Bank of Australia under John Cunningham McLaren (died 1852), then later that same year resigned to take up a position as bookkeeper to Montefiore & Co. in Adelaide, and arrived there on New Year's Day, 1847.

 In May 1852 Hawkes accepted Sir Henry Young's offer of chief clerk in the Treasury, succeeding Alfred Reynell, who had been appointed Gold Commissioner in Victoria.
 With the advent of responsible government in 1856 he was promoted to Assistant Treasurer.
 It was part of his duty to give receipts for the cash in the banks and Treasury and bullion in the vaults in charge of George Hamilton, the Commissioner of Police.
 He received and distributed, under R. R. Torrens, the gold from Alexander Tolmer's first escort from Victoria.

 In 1860 Hawkes was appointed to the Police Magistracy at Port Adelaide.
 After ten years in that position he took charge of nine Courts in country districts.
 He presided over these for eleven years, and on his retirement was chief guest at a banquet in Gawler, where he was presented with a photo album containing portraits of seventy justices who had sat with him in various courts.